uros7251/uros7251.github.io/docs/_posts/2023-08-01-Normal-distribution-and-its-derivatives.md

 $$\begin{align*}\sqrt{n}\overline{z_{n}} &= \sqrt{e^{T}e}\frac{e^{T}z}{e^{T}e} = \frac{e^{T}z}{\left\| e\right\|} = z_{e} \\ \sqrt{\sum_{i=1}^{n}\left(z_{i}-\overline{z_{n}}\right)^{2} } &= \left\|\left(I-\frac{ee^{T}}{e^{T}e}\right)z\right\|\end{align*}$$

-Considering that the numerator of the projections on the direction is determined by the vector $e$, and the denominator of the projections on the plane perpendicular to this direction, if we mark the angle between the vector $z$ and the vector $e$ with $\theta$, for the probability we get:
+Considering that the numerator is the projection of the vector $z$ onto the direction of vector $e$, and the denominator is the magnitude of the projection onto the hyperplane perpendicular to this direction, if we mark the angle between the vector $z$ and the vector $e$ with $\theta$, we get:

 $$\begin{equation*}